pascalpoizat/fbpmn/README.md

-  json2tla                 transforms a collaboration from JSON to TLA+ bpmn2json                transforms a collaboration from BPMN to JSON bpmn2tla                 transforms a collaboration from BPMN to TLA+
+  json2tla                 transforms a collaboration from JSON to TLA+ bpmn2json                transforms a collaboration from BPMN to JSON bpmn2tla                 transforms a collaboration from BPMN to TLA+ log2json                 transforms a TLA+ log from LOG to JSON log2dot                  transforms a TLA+ log from LOG to DOT
 ```

 But for the `version`and `repl` commands, you must provide two arguments: the source file and the target file for the transformation.